AlmaCookBook/AlmaCookBook.github.io/docs/recipes/alphafold3.md

 ### Prep necessary file
-Once you have cloned the repo, you can test your setup using example JSON file named fold_input.json.
-Create it in the `af_input` folder:
+Once you have cloned the repo, create a JSON file for your protein sequence.
+We will be using 2PV7 protein sequence - the example provided on the AlphaFold3 GitHub.
+Create the JSON file in the `af_input` folder (we will name ours `fold_input.json`):

 ```
 {